smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 }
 ```

-the following wrapper should be provided
+the following wrapper should be provided from a runtime crate:

 ```rust
 pub struct Sensitive<T>(T);